New album

 Mike Rufo's songs and poems arc across the waves of life.
 His music is gripping and eclectic, reflecting his impassioned engagement with the world.
 Mike's musical language builds upon powerful lyrics, soaring vocals, driving rhythms, and melodic riffs that explore emotional depths and transformation.
 Mike’s repertoire moves seamlessly across a range of original and re-imagined traditional and contemporary songs, from poignant to powerful, from rockin’ to refined, he will take you on a journey of the heart, body, and mind.
 He also mixes things up with a knack for the well-conceived parody, with a dash of political punch.

-Mike’s new album, “living is”, will be releasing in 2024.
+Mike’s new album, “living is”, will be releasing March 7, 2025.
 “The Reckoning” his ode to earth, featuring renowed drummer Brady Blade (Emmylou Harris, Indigo Girls), released on April 19th, 2024.

 On November 12, 2021, Mike released his recent acoustic album, “Helsinki”.
 Helsinki, has been heard on dozens of radio stations throughout the US (NACC Top Folk Add Week of 4/26/22, Roots Music Report Top 15 Folk Rock album April-May 2022) and was featured on Radio Helsinki in Finland.
 The album includes choice contributions from Joe Craven (David Grisman & Jerry Garcia), Sharon Gilchrist (Tony Rice), Gawain Mathews (Mickey Harte), Tomas Salcedo (Fantastic Negrito), Sarah Larkin (The Real Sarahs), and Erik Yates (Hot Buttered Rum) who also co-produced the album.